 Choose your niche

-When starting your own trucking company, it will be much easier to stand out from all of those other generalized trucking companies (especially over the long term) if you specialize.
+When starting your own trucking company, it will be much easier to stand out from those generalized trucking companies (especially over the long term) if you specialize.

 Think about it.
 Would you go to a general practitioner or an oncologist specializing in lung cancer if you had lung cancer?
 You’d see a lung cancer specialist because they offer the best chance to solve your unique problem.